erxes/erxes/docs/docs/developer/ubuntu.md

 ```

-7. Run the following command in the folder where above file exists:
+7. Run the following command in the folder where above file exists.

 ```
 sudo docker-compose up -d